elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Passerby.

-- {:.pr.i} A negro, Captain General of Saint-Domingue!
+- {:.pr.i} A Negro, Captain General of Saint-Domingue!
 It's ridiculous, humiliating, dangerous!
-What is a negro, my friends?
+What is a Negro, my friends?
 - {:.pr.i} A monkey scarcely trimmed; a chimpanzee, an orangutan, a marmoset, a sapajou.
 What do I know?
 - {:.i2} All scholars will tell you the same.